dneumann20/Skadi/README.md

 ## Future work
 * Always active mobile phone app to prevent the data flow stop when the screen turns off
-* Refinements like error handling in case of connection losses between phone+hono or phone+wear, handling of deactivated Bluetooth
+* Refinements like error handling in case of connection losses between phone+hono or phone+wear
 * Extension of mobile app and testing with more IoT devices (earables, wristband, ...)